 But the premium that is included in the policy which covers any building interest will surely be repaid in due course.

 If there is a waiting period, it protects the insurance agency from providing benefits to someone who is not eligible for such a policy.
-Please ensure that your agent or the organization knows the details beforehand.
+Please ensure that your agent or the organization know the details beforehand.

 Other Factors Pertaining to the Health Insurance Waiting Period